Disclaimer: This is an unauthorised and slightly adapted translation for international readers. See the original Danish text here.

-The Danish Institute for Sports Studies is an independent research centre set up by the Danish Ministry of Culture.
-The institute resides in Copenhagen, Denmark.
+The Danish Institute for Sports Studies is a public, independent research centre covered by the Public Administration Act and the act on transparency in the public administration.

 The objectives of the Danish Institute for Sports Studies are:

 - to establish a general overview of and insight into academic and other forms of research within the field of sports and non-formal education nationally as well as internationally

 - to analyse the implications and perspectives of policy initiatives within the field of sport and non-formal education

 - to initiate public debate on key issues in non-formal education and in Danish and international sports politics

 - to organise the international Play the Game conference at suitable intervals for a target group of Danish and international journalists, academic researchers and sports officials

 - to develop the Danish Institute for Non-Formal Education with an independent research and communication profile.